fatalinha/assignment/1-data-cleaning/README.md

 The clean corpus can be found here: https://u.pcloud.link/publink/show?code=XZ8c0DVZNoP1OUl0IvkJPVdDcBodwhNRbGHX

 ## Further issues: Misalignments
-Now that problematic and low-value segments are removed, the next step is to recognise segments that are not translations of each other (misaligned segments).
+We may have removed a lot of problematic and low-value segments, but we can still observe many segments in which the source-target are not translations of each other  (misaligned segments).
+So the next step is to identify these segments.
 There are different possible approaches to this problem:
-- Check for number and punctuation mismatches
+- Check for number and punctuation mismatches between source-target
 - Sentence embedding cosine similarity source-target e.g. using LASER embeddings
-- Translate source sentence with MT and compare to similarity to target (surface metrics or embeddings)
+- Translate source sentence with MT and compare to similarity to target (either using surface metrics or embeddings)